jayventi/csv_config_tree/README.md

 | raw_csv_config | A dataframe importation of the configuration csv  |

 ## Details
-The, R lists are interpretable as hierarchical trees in a format similar to yamal files except that the leaf level element are written as R lists, and the leaf list elements are written out as sequentially lists horizontally after the key name one element for each column.
+The R lists are interpreted as hierarchical trees in a format similar to yamal files except that the leaf level element are written as R lists, and the leaf list elements are written out as sequential list horizontally after the key name one element for each column.
 The format follows the key value arrangement, the first element is the key indicated by a ':' character suffix, in the case of internal notes each node is indented one column to the right from its parent given in the above row.